 Put a reusable bag, plastic tub or cardboard box to one side at home to collect your empty glass coffee jars, glass jam jars, glass condiment jars, glass sauce bottles, glass beer bottles or glass wine bottles.
 Then visit the Find My Nearest webpage to find your nearest Glass Recycling facility.
 Recycling Points are often located at community halls, supermarkets, car parks, etc so it's easy to fit in a stop at a Glass Recycling Point with other day-to-day activities such as the school run, going to work or doing the food shop.
-Plus there are several new Mini Glass Recycling Points being installed across Perth and Kinross, to make it even easier to recycle your glass.
+Plus there are several new Mini Glass Recycling Points being installed across Perth and Kinross, to make it even easier to recycle your glass bottles and jars.

 |Venue Hosting Unmanned Information Display||Dates|